aetros/aetros-cli/README.md

 ### CPU Multithreading

-Theano supports multithreading to speed up training, however you need to make sure you have OpenMP installed.
+Theano supports multithreading to speed up training.
+To use it you need to make sure you have OpenMP installed.

 To activate multithreading you can pass `--mp 4` to say it should use 4 threads.
-This sets the `THEANO_FLAGS` and `OMP_NUM_THREADS` accordingly and may overwrites your settings in `~/.theanorc`.
+This sets the `THEANO_FLAGS` and `OMP_NUM_THREADS` accordingly and may overwrite your settings in `~/.theanorc`.

 ```bash
 $ API_KEY='MY_API_KEY' aetros start my/my-network --mp 4